lupyuen/lupyuen.github.io/src/ci.md

 According to [__ASF Policy__](https://infra.apache.org/github-actions-policy.html): We should run at most 15 Concurrent Jobs.

-Thus we'll cut down the Concurrent Jobs from 24 down to 15.
+Thus we'll cut down the Concurrent Jobs from 24 down to 15 (pic above).
 That's 12 Linux Jobs, 2 macOS, 1 Windows.
 (Each job takes 30 mins to 2 hours)

 (1) Right now our "Linux > Strategy" is a flat list of 20 Linux Jobs, all executed in parallel...